-I’ve dined at both the Derby and the Burton venues numerous times.
-Derby is more atmospheric, situated in an old cinema it enjoys high ceilings and period features.
+I’ve dined at both the Derby and the Burton venues numerous times (although years ago).
+The Derby venue is more atmospheric, situated in an old cinema it enjoys high ceilings and period features.
 Whilst there is a car park for the Derby restaurant, it’s easier to park at the Burton one and there’s more of a contemporary feel.
 Expect fine Indian dining.

 Pin it for later: